esphome/esphome-docs/components/sensor/statistics.rst

 Lambdas Calls for ``Aggregate`` Objects
 ***************************************

-The ``on_update`` trigger provides the variable ``x``, which stores the :apiref:`Aggregate Object <statistics/aggregate.h>` that contains the current statistics available based on the configured sensors.
+The ``on_update`` trigger or the ``lambda`` type sensor provides the variable ``agg``, which stores the :apiref:`Aggregate Object <statistics/aggregate.h>` that contains the current statistics available based on the configured sensors.
 This object has many functions that access the underlying data in their native data types, which may be helpful to compute other statistics not currently available as a sensor.
 If you are using the ``continuous`` window type, all functions return valid statistics.
 For other window types, be sure to configure the required sensors noted for each function that you want to use.

   - ``compute_covariance()``: Compute the covariance of the set of measurements with respect to timestamps.
 It applies Bessel's correction or implements reliability weights if the group type is a sample.